Ansys HFSS and STK for Communications and Radar Analysis

 Solution

-You can use STK Communications capability, STK Radar capability, and Ansys HFSS generated antenna and RCS files to simulate the scenario.
+You will use STK's Communications capability, STK's Radar capability, and Ansys HFSS generated antenna and RCS files to simulate the scenario.

 What you will learn

-• Data contained in the HFSS generated files
+• knowledge of the data contained in the HFSS generated files

 Video Guidance